ykunisato/paper-r-jp/README.md

 - tidybayes            :                Tidy Data and 'Geoms' for Bayesian Models
 - tidyr                :                Easily Tidy Data with 'spread()' and 'gather()' Functions
 - tidyselect           :                Select from a Set of Strings
-- tidyverse            :                Easily Install and Load the 'Tidyverse'
 - timeDate             :                Rmetrics - Chronological and Calendar Objects
 - tinytex              :                Helper Functions to Install and Maintain 'TeX Live', and Compile 'LaTeX'Documents
 - tufte                                Tufte's Styles for R Markdown Documents